cunarist/transle/README.md

 - `native`: Rust crates.
 The name of the library crate folder should be exactly the same as that of library crate's name. `config.toml.template` file is also okay to be modified if it needed for the project.

+## User Interface Texts

+Always write user interface texts in `./assets/translations`.

+When an app gains popularity, there comes a need to support multiple languages.
+However, manually replacing thousands of text widgets in the user interface is not a trivial task.
+Therefore it is a must to write texts that will be presented to normal users in translation files.

+Refer to [Easy Localization](https://pub.dev/packages/easy_localization) docs for more details.

 ## Division of Functions

 Dart should only be used for user interface and Rust should handle all other logics such as file handling, event handling, timer repetition, calculation, network communication, etc. There can be an exception though if Rust or Dart has trouble dealing with multiple platforms on one's side.